x302502/react-antd-boilerplate/src/assets/README.md

-## 静态文件目录
+## Static Files Directory

-- images 文件夹用于存放 JPG, PNG 等图片文件，如果图片过多，可以增加子文件夹分类存放
+- The 'images' folder is used to store JPG, PNG and other image files.
+If there are too many images, you can add sub-folders to categorize them
-- svg 文件夹用于存放 SVG 文件
+- The 'svg' folder is used to store SVG files
-……
+...